cabrittin/parsetrakem2/README.md

 lxml v4.2.5
 multiprocessing-on-dill v3.5.0a4
 ```
-Note that multiprocessing appears to work on Python 3.5 but not on 3.6 and 3.7.
+**Note that multiprocessing appears to work on Python 3.5 but not on 3.6 and 3.7.
+So keep this in mind when choosing a python version.
 ## Usage

 The following outline the included scripts and provide instructions of basic usage.